-Dolly is an SGV & Co./EY partner in Assurance with many years of experience in audit.
-She is IRS-accredited based on EY requirements and has extensive experience in financial audits, agreed-upon procedures, limited-review procedures, due diligence reviews, and cross-border and local equity offerings.
-She has worked with companies engaged in telecommunications, real estate, investment holdings, tollways, car assembly, food retailing, and entertainment, as well as airlines, hospitals, schools, and non stock, nonprofit organizations.
+Dolly is a partner in Assurance with many years of experience in audit and is IRS-accredited based on EY requirements.
+She has extensive experience in financial audits, agreed-upon procedures, limited-review procedures, due diligence reviews, and cross-border and local equity offerings.
+She has worked with companies engaged in telecommunications, real estate, investment holdings, tollways, car assembly, food retailing, and entertainment, as well as airlines, hospitals, schools, and nonstick, nonprofit organizations.
 She also has deep experience in the review of internal controls over financial reporting.

 She was a National Board member of the Philippine Institute of Certified Public Accountants (PICPA) for 2008-2010, and served as President of the PICPA Western Manila Chapter in 2006-2007.

 She was an SGV scholar at the Asian Institute of Management, where she obtained a Master in Management degree in 1996.
 She graduated cum laude from the University of the East in Manila with a Bachelor of Science degree in Business Administration, major in AccoFunting.

 Induction and Turn-Over Ceremonies